-In this image, we’ve embedded the quiz on our site – then manually adjusted the OG tags so it pulls in my
+In this next image, we’ve embedded the quiz on our site then manually adjusted the OG tags so it pulls in the unique url.

-Compare this with our standard Facebook sharing – due to the limitation of FB’s standard API, it shows the Riddle.com URL:
+Compare this with our standard quiz sharing on Facebook.
+Due to the limitation of FB’s standard API, it shows the Riddle.com URL:

-If you’re looking for more info about how you white label all Facebook share posts, please just drop us a line at email@example.com – we’d love to hear from you!
+For more info about how you white label all Facebook share posts, please drop us a line at firstname.lastname@example.org.
+We’d love to hear from you!

 We’re a lean team – so can’t code your page for you or set up the OG tags -but we’re happy to help with advice and best practice tips.